Command-line usage

 Kibo is the code generator that transforms DSM definitions into C++ and Python infrastructure code.
+See Templates for the template model.

 Synopsis